BlwAvg/home_assistant/esp32-s3-box-3/README.md

 # ESP32-S3-Box-3
-Home Assistant configuration for micro wake word dectection (wake word processed on device).
-This includes enabling the radar, tempurature, humidity, and battery.
-I have no use for the IR, but if someone else needs it feel free to add it.
-This is pulled from multiple forum posts.
+Home Assistant configuration for on-device micro wake word detection.
+This setup includes radar, temperature, humidity, and battery monitoring.
+IR support is excluded but can be added if needed.
+The configuration is based on multiple forum posts, with deviations from the [official configuration](https://github.com/esphome/wake-word-voice-assistants/blob/main/esp32-s3-box-3/esp32-s3-box-3.yaml) clearly marked.
+Search for "##" in the yaml file to locate changes.

 ## Sources
 - [Glyphs and Compile Fix](https://community.home-assistant.io/t/compiling-esp32-s3-box-3-fails-and-gives-failed-config-font-is-missing-791-glyphs/797536/28)